techidaily/site-facebook-video-share/source/_posts/new-in-2024-boost-your-view-count-explore-these-12-effective-youtube-strategies.md

 It's important to have high converting tags that will generate a fair amount of viewership.
 By trying out a wide variety of tags related to your videos in the early days of your YouTube channel you will start to see which perform the best for you.
 You can then start making videos that target those tags in a more focused manner.
 As you start to do research into keywords and the types of tags that work best for your channel, you can eventually zero in on some of the best tags that you can use with all of your content moving forward.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wNhKhWc0wLc?si=1XLYV0sXV52Xc0lu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **9\.
 Write a Thorough Description for Every Piece of Content**

 The description that you post alongside your video is often one of the greatest ways that you can index your video in search engine results.
 Video content is starting to gain an extensive amount of traction especially when it comes to the way that it's indexed in Google’s video search engine results.
 In order for your YouTube video to rank well within the search engine results, you need to have a thorough description.